Renovamen/StockBot/README.md

 ### Debug in terminal

-You can debug the code in terminal in following way instead of connect to wechat.
+You can debug the code in terminal in following way instead of connect to wechat:

 ```python
 while True: